-Kodi 18 'Leia': Release date, features and how to download the latest build
+Kodi 18 'Leia': Windows 64-bit support arrives

 Everything you need to know about Kodi 18 'Leia'

-Kodi 18 'Leia' is nearly here, and our guide tells you all there is know about the next version of Kodi, including its release date, how to download the beta, and all the features, skins, and new builds set to break cover in the future.
+It's almost time for Kodi 18 'Leia' to launch, and our guide tells you all there is know about the next version of Kodi, including its release date, how to download the beta, and all the features, skins, and new builds set to break cover in the future – including the new Windows 64-bit support.

-Though Kodi 17 Krypton has just arrived, there is of course another version already in the works – and this time it's named after iconic Star Wars character Princess Leia.
+Though Kodi 17 Krypton has just arrived, there is of course another version already in the works – and this time it's named after iconic Star Wars character, Princess Leia.
 Yes, this time, the Kodi community were not consulted for their input on the next update's name, with the good Princess' moniker being chosen as a "fitting tribute" to the late Carrie Fisher.

 All good stuff.
 But what exactly can we expect from Kodi 18 Leia?
 When does it come out, and how does it improve on the only-just-released Kodi 17 Krypton?
 You have questions, we have answers.
 Well, some answers, and some suspicions.
 Read on for all your Kodi 18 Leia news.